joomla-projects/gsoc19_webservices/manual/en-US/specification/chapters/json-response-formats.md

 It is referred as an Internet Draft a “work in progress” standard convention for defining hypermedia such as links to external resources within JSON or XML code.

 ## Conclusion
+Since the aim is having an API that will serve to many developers from various backgrounds, and also considering the wide variety of data type and amount the API will need to handle, I believe it the best option would be using [JSON API](http://jsonapi.org/format/) for Joomla Webservices API.